MENUMENU

 Place 2-3 chicken breasts on a cutting board and cover with plastic wrap.
 Use a kitchen meat pounder to pound the chicken breasts thin, about ¼ of an inch.
 Sprinkle each breast on both sides with salt and pepper.

-Whisk together salt, pepper and flour, and pour out onto a plate.
+Place the flour on a shallow plate.
 In another shallow, large bowl, combine 2 large eggs with about a tablespoon of water and whisk together.
 In a 3rd bowl, combine your panko breadcrumbs, parmesan, salt, pepper, and dried herbs and whisk together.

 Using a pair of tongs, coat the cutlet with a thin dusting of flour on both sides, dip into the egg, letting the excess run off, and then move to the panko, pressing the cutlet into the crumbs to make sure it's completely covered.